studiometa/js-toolkit/packages/docs/utils/nextFrame.md

 # nextFrame

 Execute a given function in the next window frame.
-This function is a promisified version of the [`raf` function](./raf.md).
+This function is a promisified version of the [`requestAnimationFrame` function](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

 ## Usage